 The 2016 election cycle is well underway and political hopefuls on the presidential and congressional level are kicking their fundraising into high gear — and Sunlight’s Real-Time Campaign Finance tracker can help you follow the money.

 Real-Time allows anyone to search, sort, filter and get alerts for campaign finance reports the minute they land at the Federal Election Commission.
+We give you our research on how to get loans fast, here are the findings.

 To get started quickly, take a look at the overview pages, which will give you a simple snapshot of the money influencing the 2016 elections.
 This section provides handy fundraising and spending totals for a variety of political groups, from super PACs to candidate committees to parties.
 But the true value lies in digging into the data.